artsy/artsy-passport/README.md

   FACEBOOK_PASSWORD: ''
 ````

-Then you can check the example by running `make example` and opening [localhost:3000](http://localhost:3000).
+Then you can check the example by running `npm run example` and opening [localhost:3000](http://localhost:3000).

 The tests are a combination of integration and middleware unit tests.
-To run the whole suite use `make test`.
+To run the whole suite use `npm test`.